braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/customize.md

 Custom HTML messages can use the [JavaScript Bridge](#javascript-bridge) methods to log events, set custom attributes, close the message, and more!
 Check out our [GitHub repository][2] that contains detailed instructions on how to use and customize HTML in-app messages for your needs, and for a set of HTML5 in-app messages templates to help you get started.

 {% alert note %}
-To enable HTML in-app messages in the Web SDK, your SDK integration must supply the `allowUserSuppliedJavascript` initialization option to Braze: for example `appboy.initialize('YOUR-API_KEY', {allowUserSuppliedJavascript: true})`.
+To enable HTML in-app messages in the Web SDK, your SDK integration must supply the `allowUserSuppliedJavascript` initialization option to Braze: for example `braze.initialize('YOUR-API_KEY', {allowUserSuppliedJavascript: true})`.
 This is for security reasons since HTML in-app messages can execute JavaScript, so we require a site maintainer to enable them.
 {% endalert %}

 ### JavaScript bridge {#javascript-bridge}